Prochainezo/xss2shell/README.md

-xss2shell v3
+XSS2SHELL v3
 =========

 Changelog:
 v3 - Akismet is now used for backdooring WP; Themes are no longer used.
 V2 - Added Joomla support

+Videos:
+Exploiting CVE-2014-9031 with XSS2SHELL (V3): http://youtu.be/hRIuaLQfOhs
+XSS2SHELL - Video Walkthrough & Introduction (V1): http://youtu.be/-EGUfPgK_lw

-xss2shell is a piece of software which allows you to get instant php code execution on WordPress and Joomla! installations via XSS vulnerabilities.
+XSS2SHELL is a piece of software which allows you to get instant php code execution on WordPress and Joomla! installations via XSS vulnerabilities.
 The tool is designed to operate as follows:

 1. User generates his javascript payload by using the python builder
 2. User uploads the payload and injects it into an existing XSS vuln